mbs-octoml/mbs-tvm/src/relay/collage/design.md

 (provided for every Relay operator and used by `FuseOps`), BYOC `"target.<toolchain>"` operator predicates (provided for some operator/toolchain pairs by 'operator-based' BYOC integrations) and BYOC operator pattern/predicates (registered in the pattern table by 'pattern-based' BYOC integrations).
 In this way only the more boilerplate aspects of existing BYOC integrations need to be adjusted to support Collage.
+The `partition_for_<toolchain>` operations are retained for users who wish to retain manual control.

 > NOTE: We'd like to coordinate these changes with the UMA project.
 Our aim in this design is to make the smallest
 > changes to BYOC as possible.
 We think the changes described here can be easily reworked to follow any BYOC API